d3fstyle/RealTimeKivyInterface/README.md

 - Coded in Python 2.7.X, but I don't think there were any problems changing to Python 3.
 - Responsive window.
 UI icons were created within a font for ease.
-- There is one column of the interface that can altenate between two measures when its icon is clicked.
+- There is one column of the interface that can alternate between two measures when its icon is clicked.
 - Menú screen not implemented.
 Icon in main view animated.
 - spec file used to make a Windows executable.